 5. AVAILABILITY AND DELIVERY 5.1 All Goods are offered by us subject to availability and we reserve the right to cancel any order placed by you or to supply you with alternative similar goods if there is insufficient stock to deliver the Goods you have ordered.
 5.2 All Goods will be delivered to you directly by the PCM responsible for providing the relevant Goods.
 5.3 Discounted deliveries are only available for deliveries within the UK mainland.
 If you are entitled to free delivery, this will be indicated at the checkout stage.
 5.4 Deliveries to the Isle of Man, Channel Islands, Northern Ireland, Republic of Ireland and to other countries within Europe will be made at additional cost and will take additional time.
 In these circumstances, you should email us for a quotation for delivery rates and times prior to submitting your order.
 We reserve the right to inform you of any additional cost/time required to effect delivery to you prior to accepting your order, you may cancel your order if you consider the additional charges to be unreasonable.
 5.5 A signature is required on delivery and you or someone authorised by you will need to accept the delivery.
 In exceptional circumstances couriers unable to gain access may at their discretion leave the goods with a neighbour who is prepared to sign for their receipt, in these circumstances our contract to deliver is fulfilled and it is your responsibility to recover the goods from the signatory.
 In the case of delivery to certain locations such as hospitals, airports, hotels, ships and other business premises, the signature of any person authorised to accept delivery on behalf of the customer shall be deemed to constitute proof of delivery.
 5.6 Should delivery be refused at the delivery address and re-requested for another date, we may make an additional charge for the second delivery.
 5.7 You are responsible for ensuring that the correct number of packages have been delivered to you (as shown on the delivery consignment note).
 5.8 Shortages must be noted on the delivery consignment note and you must notify us of shortages within seven days of delivery.
 If packages look damaged on delivery we recommend that the contents be inspected before accepting and signing for the delivery.
 5.9 We use all reasonable endeavours to ensure that delivery is made around any delivery time advised, but delays to deliveries can occur for reasons which are beyond our control.
 Incorrect delivery address details may cause delays in delivery; you must ensure that you have included full delivery address details, including a complete and accurate postcode, daytime contact telephone numbers and an e-mail address so that we can notify you in the event of any prospective delay in delivering the Goods to you.
 5.10 Deliveries are made 5 days a week - Monday to Friday.
 Deliveries are not normally made on Saturdays, Sundays or public or bank holidays.
 We endeavour to deliver within 30 days of acceptance of your order unless agreed otherwise, but we do not accept liability for any failure to deliver within that time.
 Orders received on Saturdays, Sundays or public or bank holidays and most orders received after 3pm on weekdays, will be processed on the next working day.
 5.11 All Goods are delivered on a kerbside delivery service.
 The Goods will need to be offloaded by you and you will be responsible for arranging for sufficient manpower and such other facilities as may be required to complete offloading of the Goods.
 5.12 If specialist vehicles or delivery arrangements are required for any reason, you must notify us at the time that your order is placed, so that any additional costs can be calculated.
 If you do not inform us of any special requirements at the time stipulated in this clause 5.12, then all additional costs will be required to be paid prior to delivery.
 5.13 The Goods may be delivered by separate instalments.
 Each instalment shall be a separate Contract and no cancellation of any one Contract relating to an instalment shall entitle you to repudiate or cancel any other Contract or instalment.
 5.14 We reserve the right to delay or suspend delivery, without liability to you, if you fail to observe the payment terms in these Conditions, or if you fail to supply relevant technical and commercial information and documents or information required to us in time to meet the delivery date, or fail to obtain any required official or third party consents necessary for execution of delivery.

 6. RETURNS 6.1 Returns are provided for under the corresponding PCM’s own terms and conditions.
 We will not accept returns to either our registered office address or sales office address.
 All returns must be supported by a Return Material Authorisation (RMA) supplied by us.
 6.2 Refunds are provided following safe return of the Goods against an RMA and only if the PCM agrees that a refund is appropriate in favour of a replacement or repair.
-All refunds will be paid by cheque or directly to the card used to make the original purchase.
+All refunds will be paid by cheque or directly to the card/Paypal account used to make the original purchase.
 Please note that: (a) most PCM's reserve the right to charge a test and return fee where no fault in the Goods is found, where the Goods are found to have been damaged by you, or where the Goods are not covered by a warranty.
 These additional charges will be notified to you and must be met by you prior to the Goods’ return to you; (b) DOA (Dead On Arrival) returns must have all packaging, leaflets, fixings, plugs etc. returned with the Goods; (c) delivery charges are non-refundable and will be deducted from refunds issued, at cost; (d) return shipping costs are your responsibility, as is liability for loss or damage in transit and it is recommended that a signed for insured service is used; and (e) returns of unwanted Goods for credit are subject to any exclusions and limitations contained in the corresponding PCM’s own terms and conditions.
-In addition, unwanted Goods have to be returned unopened and unused and within 7 days of delivery and are subject to a restocking fee, Goods will be rejected if received in a non-saleable state.
+In addition, unwanted Goods have to be returned unopened and unused and within 7 days of delivery and are subject to a restocking fee, Goods will be rejected if received in a non-saleable state. (f) some items in our catalogue are special order only and are non returnable except for warranty repair/replacement, these include (but not limited to) metal posts, custom engraved door entry systems, special order items, all Raytec lighting products, all Comelit door entry parts.

-NB: Some companies supplying security products (i.e. Scantronic, Menvier, Castle Care and others) will not accept returns of unwanted goods, will only provide technical support to registered installers and will only accept returns for warranty repairs following their provision of an RMA number to a registered installer.
+NB: Some companies supplying intruder security products (i.e. Scantronic, Menvier, Castle Care, Pyronix and others) will not accept returns of unwanted goods, will only provide technical support to registered installers and will only accept returns for warranty repairs following their provision of an RMA number to a registered installer.
 Please be aware when purchasing such goods that they are intended for professional use only.

 7. RISK AND TITLE 7.1 The Goods will be at your risk from the time of delivery.
 7.2 Ownership of the Goods will only pass to you when we receive full payment of: (a) all sums due in respect of the Goods, including any applicable carriage charges; and (b) all other sums which are or which become due to us from you on any account.
 7.3 Until ownership of the Goods has passed to you, you must: (a) store the Goods (at no cost to us) separately from all your other goods and any goods of any third party in such a way that they remain identifiable as our property; (b) not destroy, deface or obscure any identifying mark or packaging on or relating to the Goods, maintain the Goods in satisfactory condition and keep them insured on our behalf for the full price of the Goods against all risks to our reasonable satisfaction.
 On request you shall produce the policy of insurance to us; and (c) hold the proceeds of the insurance referred to in sub-clause (b) on trust for us and not mix them with any other money, nor pay the proceeds into an overdrawn bank account.
 7.4 Your right to possession of the Goods shall terminate immediately, if: (a) you convene a meeting of creditors (whether formal or informal), or enter into liquidation (whether voluntary or compulsory) except a solvent voluntary liquidation for the purpose only of reconstruction or amalgamation, or have a receiver and/or manager, administrator or administrative receiver appointed over your undertaking or any part thereof, or a resolution is passed or a petition presented to any court for your winding up or for the granting of an administration order in respect of you, or any proceedings are commenced relating to your insolvency or possible insolvency; or (b) you suffer or allow any execution, whether legal or equitable, to be levied on your property or be obtained against you or you are unable to pay your debts within the meaning of section 123 of the Insolvency Act 1986, or you cease to trade, or you encumber or in any other way charge the Goods.
 7.5 If: (a) you are late in paying for the Goods; or (b) you are late in paying for any other goods supplied by us; or if (c) before title to the Goods passes to you, you become subject to any of the events listed in clause 7.4 (a) or (b), or we reasonably believe that any such event is about to happen and notify you accordingly, then: without limiting any other right or remedy we may have, we may at any time require you to deliver up the Goods and, if you fail to do so promptly, we may (during normal business hours and with or without vehicles) enter any premises of yours or of any third party where the Goods are stored or kept in order to recover them, at your cost.
 You shall not keep the Goods at any premises other than such premises as shall be specified in writing by you to us prior to the dispatch of Goods to you, or at any premises at which you do not have the right to grant access to us.